SkoolNotes/Taproot/KBhHIST201ColdWar.md

 Allie meetings at Tehran, Yalta, and Postdam

 - Germany will be occupied by US, UK, France, and USSR
-- Korea will be occupied by
+- Korea will be occupied by the US and USSR for the moment, but it will eventually be turned over

+The **united nations** failed to fufill its final goals